jaygould/home-assistant/README.md

 This repo is an example for how to integrate third party add ons to Home Assistant that is installed using Kubernetes.

+## Todo

+- The `koenkk/zigbee2mqtt` image was set to `latest` which caused issues with the small Ikea remote.
+I have since downgraded the image version but at some point we'll need to update this which may also require updating the dongle firmware.

 ## Example config

 A sample `configuration.yaml`: